-In planning a business you need to research your potential income.
+When you’re starting a business, it’s important to research your potential income.
 Many sources online tell you that you can make $500 per month or more from each ATM.
-Most of the time, these estimates are much too high. $250-$300 of income is on the higher side. $150-$200 on the low side is a safe bet.
+In most cases, these estimates are much too high.
+A safe bet is $250-$300 per month per machine.
 Make some calls, talk to merchants and be conservative with your income estimates for you to own an ATM.

 2. Underestimating Capital Requirements

 ATM machines need cash to operate.
 You will need to load machines in a rotating basis.
 You should count on at least $2000 per week per terminal.
 If you plan on deploying 10 terminals you will need at least $20k of working capital to service the machines if not more.

 Additionally, be safe in loading cash.
 If you are not using a cash loading service, then stagger your loading times.
 Don’t let your schedule be consistent for others to plot.

 Work with a local bank to help your business.
 Not all banks will support the ATM business at this time so make sure yours does.